ibm-cloud-docs/FileStorage/migrate-file-storage-encrypted-file-storage.md

 5. Enter the desired **IOPS tier**.

 6. Select the desired amount of storage space in GBs.
-For TB, 1TB equals 1,000GB, and 12TB equals 12,000GB.
+For TB, 1 TB equals 1,000 GB, and 12 TB equals 12,000 GB.

 7. Enter the desired amount of storage space in GBs for snapshots.